 These rolls turned out WAY better than I ever imagined.
-Jared actually said they were possibly the best dinner rolls he’s ever eaten.
+A friend actually said they were possibly the best dinner rolls he’s ever eaten.
 I’d say that’s a pretty incredibly review!

 We had these rolls with a savory steak dinner and they were superb.
 But we also served them earlier in the day with my Whipped Cinnamon Pumpkin Butter and they were absolutely fabulous.

 Since they go beautifully with both sweet and savory, they’re absolutely perfect for Thanksgiving!

 Sweet Potato Dinner Rolls Recipe Tips

 These rolls are super simple.
 No need to be intimidated by yeast baking!
 But I always like to include some extra tips and insights into the science of the recipe so you feel really confident walking into the kitchen.

 For this recipe, I simply use one medium-large sweet potato and microwave it until tender.
 The trick to ultra light and fluffy rolls is to mash the potato until it’s completely lump-free.
 I think this is best done in a potato ricer (which also makes the BEST mashed potatoes) or even with a blender or food processor.
 Just don’t over-process.
 If you have to mash by hand, just keep going until no lumps remain.

 I always use instant yeast (also called rapid-rise or quick-rise) because it’s so incredibly easy as it doesn’t require any proofing.
 You can literally just throw it in with the rest of the ingredients.
 If you don’t have it, you can always use regular active dry yeast.
 You’ll need to combine the active dry yeast with the warm water for 5 minutes, or until frothy, before you can add proceed with the recipe.